 4. How to List Hobbies & Interests on a CV

 Now that you have an idea of what to put in your hobbies and interests CV section, it’s time to learn how to add them to your CV:

 - Pick only relevant hobbies and interests.

 - Don’t add more than 3–5 hobbies or interests, and be as specific as possible, when necessary.

 - Title that section in various ways: Hobbies & Interests, Personal Interests, Pastimes or Activities.

 - Mention the list of personal interests and hobbies at the bottom of your CV.

 Here are some good hobbies and interests examples to consider:

 Expert Hint: Hobbies and interests on a CV can be used by the hiring manager as ice breakers when you get to the interview.
 That means, though, you had better know what you’re talking about!

-How to Find Interests & Hobbies to Add to Your CV
+5. How to Find Good Interests & Hobbies for Your CV

 You’ve decided to add some interesting hobbies to your CV.